RSukharev/hmiSCADA/Logger/readme.md

-Logger is older version of https://github.com/dept2/CuteLogger modified by me.
+Logger is an older version of https://github.com/dept2/CuteLogger wich I modified.
 It should be replaced.
-The best way is get actual version of this beautiful logger and link it as library
+The best way is to get an actual version of this beautiful logger and link it as library